gainwell-ohio/spbm/docs/CNS_Agents/opioid_addiction.md

 # Medication Assisted Treatment of Opioid Addiction

+This is a subcategory of Central Nervous System (CNS) Agents.

 ## Length of Authorizations

 No PA required for short-acting, buprenorphine containing, oral agents